So you have decided to blog on the self-hosted WordPress blogging platform. I appreciate it.

 I didn’t share those other settings here because those will need some coding.
 As a new blogger, you may don’t have enough coding knowledge.

-So Go with the WordPress settings I’ve discuss in this post and you’re good to go.
+So Go with the WordPress settings I’ve discussed in this post and you’re good to go.

 If you haven’t started your blog yet, Download my free Ebook: